northstowekarate/northstowekarate.github.io/faq/index.md

 changeFrequency: monthly
 ---
 # Frequently Asked Questions
-Here are some of our frequently asked questions to help you find our more about karate, our club, what to expect.
+Here are some of our frequently asked questions to help you find out more about karate, our club, what to expect.

 ## Is Karate Right for me?